Last updated on March 18, 2026

 I’d also highly recommend Crucible of Worlds and cards that let you play more lands per turn like Azusa, Lost but Seeking.
 That'll grease your wheels for as long as you need and you’ll never run dry.

-Can You Sacrifice a Land at Will?
+Can You Sacrifice a Land at Any Time?

 No, you can’t sacrifice a land at will.
 Sacrificing anything in Magic needs another card or effect that requires (or allows) you to sacrifice a land as a cost or as an ability itself.